Kaukau 4 Keiki

 Who is eligible? ▾ |

-Keiki 18 years and younger, as well as children with disabilities up to age 22, in 967xx zip codes. |
+Keiki 18 years and younger, as well as children with disabilities up to age 21.
+The recipient address must also be located within the USDA eligibility map. |

 How do I apply? ▾ |